Archaeologists Find Lost Temple of Zeus in Turkey After 40 Years

 The geographical location of the Temple of Zeus, known from inscriptions since 1982, remained a mystery for scholars for over four decades.
-Recently, during excavations near the modern city of Finike (Antalya), researchers from the Austrian Archaeological Institute and Hittite University (Turkey) finally uncovered this secret.
-The discovery by the team led by Kudret Sezgin shed light on the evolution of Limyra’s landscape from the classical period to late antiquity.
+Recently, during excavations near the modern city of Finike (Antalya), researchers from the Austrian Archaeological Institute and Hittite University in Turkey finally uncovered its location.
+The team’s discovery, led by Kudret Sezgin, shed light on the evolution of Limyra’s landscape from the classical period to late antiquity.

 What new insights have scientists gained?